platformsh/platformsh-docs/docs/src/administration/users.md

 At the project level:

-* **Project Administrator** - A project administrator can change settings and execute actions on any environment.
+* **Project Administrator** - A project administrator can change settings and execute actions in any environment.
 * **Project Viewer** - A project reader can view all environments within a project but cannot execute any actions on them.

-A Project Reader can have a specific role on different environments.
+A Project Reader can have a specific role in different environments.
 At the environment level:

 * **Environment Administrator** - An environment administrator can change settings and execute actions on this environment.
 * **Environment Contributor** - An environment contributor can push code to this environment and branch the environment.